 Sous vide has taken the culinary world by storm in the past couple of years.
 It's easy, convenient, and perfect for so many tasks in the kitchen, making your life easier at the same time.
 But is it safe?

 Sous vide is becoming a more and more popular cooking method.
 Its reputation for making perfect steaks, meltingly tender pork butt, and juicy chicken breast has made millions of people eager to try it--and they haven't been disappointed.

 Yet some people have misgivings about cooking sous vide.
 One reason is the expense: a lot of home cooks are unwilling to invest in an entirely new infrastructure in which they may not see a lot of advantage.

 Another reason is just the inherent lag time that new technology always faces: is it a fad? or is it here to stay?
 Many people adopt a wait-and-see attitude before they decide to jump on the new technology bandwagon.

-But I think one of the biggest reasons people are reluctant to try sous vide is because they're concerned that cooking sous vide isn't safe.
-Using low temperatures to cook vacuum-sealed food seems like you're just asking for food-borne illnesses.
+But probably one of the biggest reasons people are reluctant to try sous vide is because they're concerned that cooking sous vide isn't safe.
+Using low temperatures to cook food in vacuum-sealed plastic bags seems like you're just asking for food-borne illnesses.

 And what about all that plastic?